GrowthPath Advanced Dear Integration Technology

 What does that mean for clients?

 Most of GrowthPath's integrations involve Dear Systems (a cloud ERP).
 An ERP is the transactional heart of your business system.
-Our integrations move data from Dear to other platform (such as Zoho Analytics, Power BI, Zoho CRM, Xero, Starshipit, our 3PL module), and they perform automations and updates in Dear.
+Our integrations move data from Dear to and from other platforms (such as Zoho Analytics, Power BI, Loop Returns, Shopify, Zoho CRM, Xero, Starshipit, our 3PL module), and they perform automations and updates in Dear.